SimmonsCS28/soccer-project/README.md

 # SoccerFan

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.
+Also requires the installation of Node JS.
+Download Node JS here: https://nodejs.org/en/download/.
+For further help on installing and setting up Node JS go here: http://blog.teamtreehouse.com/install-node-js-npm-windows

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Make sure you run the `npm start` command from the project's \soccer-project directory.
+E.g. C:\Users\Owner\Documents\GitHub\soccer-project> npm start
+Must be connected to the UW-Whitewater network while running the application as the dabatase is located on the washington.uww.edu server.
+Connecting through a vpn such as Cisco Anyconnect will accomplish this.

 ## Code scaffolding